-The guideline specifies the minimum requirements in relation to:
+Guideline 19 specifies the minimum requirements in relation to:

-- the process to be established to enable small retail customers to access relevant published information; and - the details and format for publication of energy standing offers and price and product information statements.
+- the process to enable small retail customers to access relevant published information; and - the details and format for publication of energy standing offers and price and product information statements.

 Guideline 19 can be found on our website at www.esc.vic.gov.au.